MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-ai/vectordb.md

 Then, you can use a large language model and pass information from the vector database with your AI skill to generate more informative and engaging content that matches your intent and style.

 For example,
-if you want to write
-a blog post about the latest trends in AI, you can use a vector database to store information about different topics, keywords, facts, opinions, sources, etc., related to AI.
+if you want to write a blog post about the latest trends in AI, you can use a vector database to store the latest information about that topic and pass the information along with the ask to a LLM in order to generate a blog post that leverages the latest information.

 ## Take the next step